Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 to start the transaction.

-This section describes how to process a sale transaction with installment details
+Use the information in this section to process a sale transaction with installment details

 when the app is in Standalone mode.
 This type of transaction can be used to include